Ground support equipment: Tugs and tractors

 The tugs and tractors at an airport have several purposes and represent the essential part of ground support services.
 They are used to move all equipment that can not move itself.
 This includes bag carts, mobile air conditioning units, air starters, and lavatory carts.

 Ground power units

-A ground power unit is a vehicle capable of supplying power to aircraft parked on the ground.
+A ground power unit (GPU) is a vehicle capable of supplying power to aircraft parked on the ground.
 Ground power units may also be built into the jetway, making it even easier to supply electrical power to aircraft.
 Many aircraft require 28 V of direct current and 115 V 400 Hz of alternating current.
 The electric energy is carried from a generator to a connection on the aircraft via 3 phase 4-wire insulated cable capable of handling 261 amps (90 kVA).
 These connectors are standard for all aircraft, as defined in ISO 6858.

 A so-called "solid state unit" converts power from AC to DC along with current separation for aircraft power requirements.
 Solid state units can be supplied stationary, bridge-mounted or as a mobile unit.